TeskaLabs/asab-webui/doc/authorization.md

 `Resource` is used for setting up resource for `rbac` endpoint.
 By default is set to `tenant:access`

+`UnauthorizedLogoutTimeout` is a timeout period on which the screen will stay in SplashScreen mode before it log out the unauthorized user.
+Default value is 60000 aka 60s.

 <!-- TODO: Set up also BASE_URL, Microservice, Subpaths, etc... -->

 ```